Focus and Scope

 Languages for publication: Ukrainian, Russian, English.

-The Editorial Board of the journal «Bulletin of the Kyiv National University of Technologies and Design.
-Series: Economic Sciences” accepts for consideration articles based on authors’ original research materials and scientific and technological developments.
-The submitted articles are reviewed by the Editorial Board of the journal «Bulletin of KNUTD, Series: Economic Sciences».
+The Editorial Board of the «Journal of Strategic Economic Research» accepts for consideration articles based on authors’ original research materials and scientific and technological developments.
+The submitted articles are reviewed by the Editorial Board of the «Journal of Strategic Economic Research«.
 Under a favourable response the articles are approved for publication.

 Peer Review Process

-Editorial Board of Bulletin of the Kyiv National University of Technologies and Design.
-Series: Economic sciences, published by the State University «Kyiv National University of Technologies and Design», maintains a certain level of Admission Requirements and Selection Criteria for articles.
+Editorial Board of «Journal of Strategic Economic Research«, published by the State University «Kyiv National University of Technologies and Design», maintains a certain level of Admission Requirements and Selection Criteria for articles.
 These rules are defined in scientific directions of Bulletin, which identified by the Certificate of the state registration.
 Editions contain articles that have been peer reviewed, in an attempt to ensure that articles meet the journal’s standards of quality, and scientific validity.

 Editorial Board is dedicated to maintaining the highest standards of ethical behavior for publication in its journal and guided by the above principles of the Committee on Publication Ethics (COPE), Ethical code of the scientist of Ukraine and the operating experience of Ukrainian and foreign professional societies, research organizations and editorial publications.
 We believe that as defined below can provide substantial help to experienced scientists, graduate students and young scientists.